bbc/brave/docs/inputs.md

 The types of content accepted will depend, in part, on which decoders and GStreamer elements that are installed.

-Note that this type does not as a server.
+Note that this type does not act as a server.
 Content must be 'pulled' from another place.
 For example, if you had a video source that wanted to send RTMP, you'd require an RTMP server to accept this so that Brave could then read it.

 ### Properties
 In addition to the common properties above, this input type also has the following: